buildpacks-community/kpack/docs/tutorial.md

           revision: master
     ```

    - Make sure to replace <DOCKER-IMAGE> with the registry you configured in step #2.
-Something like: gcr.io/your-project/app
+Something like: your-name/app or gcr.io/your-project/app
    - Make sure to replace <YOUR-GITHUB-URL> with the publicly accessible github url to your fork from step #3
     > Note: To use a private git repo follow the instructions in [secrets](secrets.md)